 Windscribe has a solid collection of options and a very simple user interface.

 When it comes to privacy it won’t even require an email address in order to activate an account which is great for keeping you completely anonymous.

 Windscribe is another VPN that is more for users who aren’t looking to customize their VPN connection a lot but to use it with very little hassle.
 The overall performance of this VPN is decent and will serve the average user pretty well.

 Price: 1 month plan- 9$/month, 12 month plan-4.08$/month

-Whether you are looking to watch a Netflix show available only for a foreign market or you want to be extremely careful how and with whom you are sharing your information, a VPN will be your best friend.
+Whether you are looking to watch a Netflix show available only for a foreign market or you want to be extremely careful how and with whom you are sharing your information, or scraping prices from websites, a VPN will be your best friend.

 Considering how valuable your data is, paying a small fee to protect it using a VPN is definitely a smart investment.
 Who knows, maybe you’ll even find a VPN service provider that will fit your needs and is free, so you won’t have to pay anything at all.